-Governor Ige, county mayors announce assistance for Kauaʻi and Waimānalo farmersPosted on Apr 26, 2018 in Latest News, Press Releases
+Governor Ige, county mayors announce assistance for Kauaʻi and Waimānalo farmersPosted on Apr 26, 2018 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige has directed the state Dept. of Agriculture to assist farmers whose operations were heavily damaged by powerful storms that caused severe flooding on Kauaʻi and in Waimānalo on O‘ahu earlier this month.

 “Agriculture is vital to our economy and our communities.
 It is the centerpiece of the state’s effort to double food production in Hawai‘i and create more opportunities for exporting.
 The state and county are providing farmers with the assistance they need, and I will request federal assistance once the required county, state and federal assessments are complete,” said Gov. Ige.